Elliot Creek and Sweetleehachu / Goat Lake

 Shortly after the Upper and Lower Elliot trails rejoin, the path continues into mostly evergreen forest, where massive, old-growth western redcedars (Thuja plicata) abound.
 Unrelated to true cedars, western redcedars and their kin are actually cypresses misnamed as “cedars” because of their similarly aromatic, rot-resistant wood.
 As cypresses, western redcedars are characterized by broad, buttressed bases – some approaching the girth of redwoods – that taper quickly as they rise.

-The trail leads to the tip of a point on the eastern lakeshore that affords a direct view of Cadet Peak.
-Around 1900, several mines were dug into the peak, which takes its name from the Cadet Mine on its opposite side.
-The Foggy Mine was bored approximately 1,000 feet/305 meters into the peak’s northeast face, just above the large snowfield at the lower left of the peak in this photo.
-Nine minerals are known to have been extracted from the Foggy Mine, although none in large quantities.
-Goat Lake Trail, July 06, 2013.
+The trail leads to the tip of a point on the eastern lakeshore that affords a direct view of Cadet Peak, with Foggy Peak on the right.
+Around 1900, several mines were delved into the peaks.
+The Foggy Mine was bored approximately 10,495 feet/3,199 meters into Cadet Peak’s northeast face, just above the large snowfield at the lower left of the peak in this photo.
+Goat Lake Trail, Washington.

 The return trek toward the lake’s outlet and the descending trail beyond provides a placid vista of its own.